 Read more of Tom Dienhart’s latest posts:

-- Ohio State rolling, Dantonio milestone & more in Monday’s Big Ten links
+- Melvin Gordon, Ohio State in the polls & more in Monday’s Big Ten links

 The bottom line: College sports generate billions of dollars, creating pressure on institutions to spend more to aid their student-athletes and enhance their academic experience.
 That’s how we have arrived at this historic point in time.